raspberrypilearning/dress-for-the-weather/en/step_5.md

 highlight_lines:
 ---
-arrive = #What should this number be, to make sure the loop is entered? while days not in range(#What number should go in here):
+arrive = #What should this number be, to make sure the loop is entered? while arrive not in range(#What number should go in here):
     arrive = int(input("How many days are there (0 - 5) before you arrive? "))
     forecast_date = datetime.now() + timedelta(days = arrive, hours = 3)